Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBGood regional connectivity; limited long-haul fiber diversity compared to primary hubs.
+Global Connectivity GradeBSolid regional connectivity; limited long-haul fiber diversity compared to primary markets.

-Direct Cloud On-Ramps0 – as of September 2025Nearest cloud access is in the San Francisco Bay Area (San Jose/Santa Clara).
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in the San Francisco Bay Area; private extension is possible.

-Tax IncentivesYesCalifornia offers energy efficiency rebates and some data center-specific exemptions in certain municipalities.
+Tax IncentivesYesCalifornia offers energy efficiency rebates and data center-specific incentives in certain markets.

 Network & Connectivity Ecosystem